-In the long-running TV game show Wheel of Fortune that features host Pat Sajak and the long-legged and silent letter-turner, Vanna White; the contestants guest the letters of the alphabet hidden on blank tiles, and when enough letters are revealed, the contestant announces, "I'd like to solve the puzzle."
+In the long-running TV game show Wheel of Fortune that features host Pat Sajak and the long-legged and silent letter-turner, Vanna White; the contestants guess the letters of the alphabet hidden on blank tiles, and when enough letters are revealed, the contestant announces, "I'd like to solve the puzzle."
 And if they correctly guess the words to the erstwhile blank phrase, they win fabulous and valuable prizes - like plane trips to far off destinations.

 So, let's play Wheel of Fortune.
 Sue you take the first spin--